Platform Bed & Boxspring Guide

 - A non-flexible, rigid construction (push on the edge of the base, if it moves down, it's probably not the right type for most modern mattresses)

 Although we talk about suspension foundations being the best type, you'll want to avoid a box with actual springs in it; at least if you're buying a natural rubber, latex or memory foam mattress.
 This combination is very unstable and often looks like it's sagging immediately after the first night of sleeping.
-A box with springs in it is only suitable for a mattress with springs, and even then, only if the spring system in both components is engineered to work in tandem.
-Vispring sleep systems are an excellent example of this.
-In fact, Vispring invented the boxspring.
+A box with flexible springs is only suitable for a mattress with springs, and even then, only if the spring system in both components is engineered to work in tandem.
+Harrison Spinks mattresses are a great example of a spring box providing superior performance versus a rigid box or slats.
+The Harrison Spinks Premium 4200 Base offers approximately 4,200 springs in queen size (5,100 in king) and acts as a shock absorber for the mattress.

 Platform style beds are designed for use with a mattress only.
 Instead of a boxspring, the platform will often have wooden slats or a board to place the mattress on.